georgysavva/scany/README.md

 scany isn't limited to any specific database.
 It integrates with `database/sql`, so any database with `database/sql` driver is supported.
-It also works with [pgx](https://github.com/jackc/pgx) - specific library for PostgreSQL.
+It also works with [pgx](https://github.com/jackc/pgx) native interface.
 Apart from the out of the box support, scany can be easily extended to work with almost any database library.

 Note that, scany isn't an ORM.
 First of all, it works only in one direction: